 There is beauty everywhere...if you look for it.
-Many of the everyday things we pass by in our busy lives go unobserved.
+Many of the everyday things and concepts we pass by in our busy lives go unobserved.
 I see my job as an artist to bring them to the forefront, to make us see what we have previously missed.
 To appreciate the unappreciated.
+To think.

-My paintings are large by design.
+My paintings are somewhat large for residential use by design.
 Each canvas is 3x4 feet.
 I don't generally do any other size.
-I have found that when shown together, the common size lends a solid foundation to the chaos that is often found in my compositions.
+I have found that when shown together as a group, the common size lends a solid foundation to the chaos that is often found in my compositions.
 The uniformity of the form helps calm the randomness of the imagery.
 At 36x48 inches, each piece can actually fill your field of vision should you wish to “tune out” the rest of the surroundings.

 Someone once asked me..."Why don't you paint trees?
-Trees are lovely and would sell".
+Trees are lovely and would sell much more quickly".
 I replied with a question of my own...
 "Have you ever seen a beautiful painting of a tree?"
-The answer was a resounding "Of course!", to which I replied...That's why I don't need to paint them, there are many fine artists doing that already".
+The answer was a resounding "Of course!"
+To which I replied...”that's why I don't need to paint them, there are many fine artists doing that already".
 I am looking to do something a little different.
 And I am well aware that there are “no new ideas”, I am just hoping to put a little something new into my work.